WireBoard vs Umami: Real-Time Data vs Open-Source Self-Hosting (2026)

 Umami's marketing leans into open source, MIT licensing, and one simple paid tier.
 WireBoard leans into a managed in-house pipeline, streaming live data, and a dashboard system you build the way you'd build a control panel.
 Same problem, opposite muscles.

-Pick Umami if self-hosting on your own servers matters to you, you want session replay built into the analytics tool, your traffic is heavy on custom events and Umami's per-event pricing wins your math, or contributing to and forking an MIT-licensed codebase is the workflow you actually want.
+Pick Umami if self-hosting on your own servers matters to you, if you debug stuck visitors by watching their session in your analytics tool, if your traffic is heavy on custom events and Umami's per-event pricing wins your math, or if contributing to and forking an MIT-licensed codebase is the workflow you actually want.

 Pick WireBoard if you watch traffic live during launches, ad runs, or Google algorithm-update days; you keep slicing your data across multiple dimensions at once and want that slicing to be one click instead of a filter modal; you operate several sites and want them on one dashboard; you want to arrange the dashboard the way you actually work instead of accepting a fixed layout; or you want SERP volatility and Google algorithm-update tracking next to your analytics on the same screen.